dfinity/portal/how-it-works/00_General/01_overview-of-the-internet-computer.subpage.md

 ![](/img/how-it-works/subnet_architecture.png)
 Architecture: The IC is composed of subnets, each of which is an independent blockchain

+## Canister Smart Contracts

+Each subnet can host tens of thousands of *canister smart contracs* or simply *canisters*.
+A canister smart contract is a bundle comprising the smart contract Wasm bytecode and its storage.
+Canister smart contracts can be updated by their maintainer, which can be a single developer, a groups of developers, or a decentralized autonomous organization (DAO).
+For reasons of decentralization, it is best if a canister smart contract be maintained by a DAO in the long run.

+Canisters pay for the IC resources they consume in *cycles*.
+To this end, canisters need to be topped up with cycles by their maintainer or anyone else who has an interest in the canister running.
+Cycles can be acquired with the ICP token, the IC's utility token.
+One Trillion cycles can be acquired with ICP worth 1 XDR, where an XDR is a basket comprising major currencies and one XDR is roughly 1.3 USD as of Q3 2022.

+Canisters can hold gigabytes of memory for a low fee.
+They can serve the user interface of a dApp directly to a web browser, unlike the UI being served from public cloud as is the case in other blockchains.
+Canisters can be updated and evolve, much like regular software.
+DAO-based governance can make such upgrade process secure and decentralized.
+Using Internet Identity, canisters can authenticate users based on biometry using the WebAuthn protocol.

+## Governance

+### Platform Governance

 The IC is governed by a tokenized DAO, the so-called Network Nervous System (NNS).
 The NNS is implemented as a set of canister smart contracts that are deployed on a high-replication subnet.
 The NNS allows holders of the ICP governance token to make proposals and vote on those proposals.
 Accepted proposals are, depending on their type, either automatically executed by the NNS (governance proposals), or define the roadmap that the IC community is working on (motion proposals).

+### DApp Governance

 In addition to this DAO-based platform governance, dApps can be governed by an out-of-the-box deployable governance system, the Service Nervous System (SNS), which is similar to the NNS, but tailored to dApps.
 Everyone controlling a dApp, can hand over control of their dApp to a tokenized DAO by deploying and parameterizing an instance of the SNS.